NemanjaDj23/bad-social/README.md

 <h4>Step 5.
-Create a copy of your .env file<h4>
+Create a copy of your .env file</h4>
 <p>
-    .env files are not generally committed to source control for security reasons.
+    <code>.env</code> files are not generally committed to source control for security reasons.
 But there is a .env.example which is a template of the .env file that the project expects us to have.
 So we will make a copy of the .env.example file and create a .env file that we can start to fill out to do things like database configuration in the next few steps.
 </p>
 <pre>
     cp .env.example .env